-When reviewing this Methodology Manual, sections of interest may be read, rather than the document requiring reading as a whole.
+When reviewing this Methodology Manual, sections of interest may be read individuals, as the document does not require reading sequentially or as a whole.
 Accordingly, the links are provided from the Table of Contents to the relevant sections.

 Actors involved in the assessments